dr-robert-li/wpmcp/README.md

 1. After activating the plugin, go to Settings → WPMCP
 2. Generate or enter an API key (required for security)
-3. Select your preferred transport method (HTTP or SSE)
+3. Select your preferred transport method (HTTP/SSE does not yet work - placeholders for now)
 4. Select which WordPress resources can be accessed via the MCP API:
    - Posts
    - Pages